A festival promoting improvisation and creative musicianship/directorship

 will be invited in to offer a range of string playing and industry skills by the host director, Annie Savage and other community stake holders.

 Students (10-18) Youth Orchestra format featuring an improvisational youth orchestra with a mini “Music Industry 101” conference.
-College students and directors are invited to participate in a day of creative directorship tools, lessons in technology and improvisational masterclasses with Christian Howes, Annie Savage, Jeff Agrell and the Weepies.
+College students and directors are invited to participate in a day of creative directorship tools, lessons in technology and improvisational masterclasses with Keynote Blake Shaw, Annie Savage, Jeff Agrell, and special guests.

 Admission will be $40 pp (group rates available by school).
 We hope to achieve IHSMA sanction and become one of the first orchestra festivals in the country to develop students’ sense of improvising over simple chords, by ear ability, entrepreneurship and exposure to the skill set required by the music industry.